Conosco-org/GcetBlog/docs/01-project-overview.md

 ## 🎯 What is GCET Blog?

-GCET Blog is a modern, full-stack blog platform built for Government College of Engineering and Technology.
+GCET Blog is a modern, full-stack blog platform built for Geethanjali College of Engineering and Technology.
 It provides a content management system where multiple users with different roles can collaborate to create, review, and publish blog posts.

 ## 🏗️ Technology Stack